venkat374/scanwise/README.md

 ### 🧠 AI-Powered Analysis
 *   **Deep Ingredient Insights**: Click on any ingredient to get an AI-generated explanation of its function, common uses, and potential side effects.
 *   **Risk Context**: The AI understands the context of the risk level (e.g., why "Fragrance" might be high risk for sensitive skin).
-*   **Smart Caching**: Explanations are cached locally to reduce API calls and ensure a snappy user experience.

 ### 🧴 Routine Builder & Conflict Checker
 *   **Build Your Routine**: Add multiple products to a virtual routine.